lux-hux/IKEA-Portfolio-Management/README.md

 **portfolio_returns.py**

-Investing through a retail fund comes with cost that potentially outweigh the benefits of increased diversification and convenience.
+Investing through a retail fund comes with a cost that potentially outweigh the benefits of increased diversification and convenience.
 Looking at historic fund statements, I calculate the annual average realised capital gains tax as a percent of investment value to be ~1.21%.
 Conservatively, assuming that all the capital gains distributed to fund holders are eligible for the 12 month holding period discount and a marginal tax rate of 32.5%, fund holders are subject to 20 bps of tax drag each year.
 Management fees subtract an additional 7 to 13 bps.
-The costs are not significant, but do begin to weigh on total return over a sufficient time horizon.
+The costs are not significant, but do begin to weigh on total return over an extended investment horizon.

 ![](image2.png)